- 4 minutes to read

-What is the Flat File Fixed Width Plugin?
+What does the Flat File Fixed Width plugin do?

-The Nodinite Flat File Fixed Width plugin lets you extract one or more unique values from the payload (Body) of Log Events.
-Use it to process messages where each field has a fixed width, making it easy to target specific data.
+The Flat File Fixed Width plugin lets you extract one or more unique values from the payload (Body) of Log Events.
+Use it to process messages where each field has a fixed width and position, making it easy to target specific data without delimiters.

 • Process flat files with fixed-width fields